lzadrija/UrlShortener/README.md

 where URL registration and usage statistic is available only to authorized users with an account.
 Basic authentication is used and user's account ID and password need to be provided in the `Authorization header`.
 Each registered URL can be referenced with a given short URL by anyone.
-These operations and their detailed descriptions can be found on the application's help page (`/help`)

 ###Installation & setup
 <p></p>